-The Great Barrier Reef Marine Park Authority (GBRMPA) encourages tourism operations to adopt high standards for protection, presentation and partnership within the Marine Park.
+The agency encourages tourism operations to adopt high standards for protection, presentation and partnership within the Marine Park.
 These standards enhance environmental protection, reef resilience and tourism sustainability.

-Through the ECO Certification Program, Ecotourism Australia identifies and monitors high standard tourism operations.
+Both of these certification schemes identify and monitor high standard tourism operations.
 Other certification schemes may be approved in the future, based on standard assessment criteria and a simple assessment process.

 How can operators obtain certification?